 A blow to the head always has the potential to cause a level of damage to the brain.
 Our brains are arguably the most important organ of our bodies since they essentially are what makes us “us”.
 Not only that but almost every function of our body is controlled by this natural miracle of processing power.
 A traumatic brain injury is a classification of head injury where someone undergoes significant force on their head to the point that it causes damage to the brain.
 This trauma to the brain often results in permanent injury which can take on a number of forms.
 Traumatic brain injury is well known for causing problems with a person’s cognitive abilities.
 This can manifest through symptoms such as mood swings, change in personality, trouble concentrating, loss of coordination, speech issues, sleeping problems, and much more.
 Common types of traumatic brain injuries include concussions, coup-contrecoup injuries, brain contusions, and diffuse axonal injuries.

-If your permanent disability prevents you from working gainfully, then you may be entitled to social security disability benefits.
+If your permanent disability prevents you from working gainfully, you may be entitled to social security disability benefits

 Depending on your work history or your household assets and income, you may be eligible for social security disability benefits.
 If the injury sustained in the car accident, along with any other prior impairments, has resulted in limitations that prevent you from being able to perform your past work or other work (depending on your age), then you may qualify if those limitations are expected to last for 12 months or more.

 If you hope to work in the future, you can still apply for benefits.
 However, you should make your personal injury attorney aware of your social security claim or any award (or, in the alternative, your social security disability attorney aware of your personal injury case or settlement) for information and advice on how to prevent one award from negatively impacting the other.
 A large personal injury award may cease Supplemental Security Income (or income-based benefits) for a period of time if not properly managed.